scholarslab/engl-5559/herzig/README.md

        url="https://upload.wikimedia.org/wikipedia/commons/4/4f/Dirca_occidentalis_%28Western_Leatherwood%29_%2833862595652%29.jpg">

 # Garden as Ornamental Spectacle
-In the French, however, it says instead of "most well-manicured garden" "de la forêt des plantes ornementales" (Depestre 176--FR)
-This is a completely different implication, because ornamental plants purely for the point of spectacle were key features of colonial botany
+In the French, however, it says instead of "most well-manicured garden" "de la forêt des plantes ornementales" (Depestre 176) This is a completely different implication, the literal French translation means "of the forest of ornamental plants."
+Ornamental plants purely for the point of spectacle were key features of colonial botany, and futher reveals Hadriana's father's creation of a garden as inseparable from a colonial project.

 <param ve-image
        label="A Tropical Landscape by Jean Nieuhoff (1618-1672)"